Nov 30, 2022

 However, when people talk about eCommerce, they usually refer to online shopping – buying and selling goods on the internet.
 A good example of an eCommerce platform is Amazon.com, the biggest online marketplace in the United States.

-If you are interested in starting an eCommerce website to sell online, this article may be right for you.
+If you are interested in starting an eCommerce website and learn how to sell online, this article may be right for you.
 We will explain all about eCommerce stores – how profitable they are, the main eCommerce business models, different types of products and services to sell online, and the benefits of eCommerce businesses.

 Without further ado, let’s begin, shall we?